-Where appropriate, financial viability is assessed on an asset investment basis.
-The internal rate of return is assessed for each technology.
+Financial viability is also a key issue for a competitive market economy.
+Options are assessed on an asset investment basis, as is standard practice in industry, to determine whether they would meet company investment criteria.
+The internal rate of return (IRR) is assessed for each option.
 The technology-specific IRR is then compared with an investment hurdle rate.
 This is a return on investment that any project has to make for it to be worthwhile investing in.